Toby Kebbell

 Early Life and Background

-Tobias Alistair Patrick Kebbell was born on 9 July 1982 in Pontefract, West Yorkshire, England, and grew up in Newark on Trent, Nottinghamshire.
-He was raised by his mother, Michelle Mathers, a cook and landscape gardener, and his father, Robert Kebbell, an engineer; he was the fourth of five children.
+Tobias Alistair Patrick Kebbell was born on 9 July 1982 in Pontefract, West Yorkshire, and grew up in Newark on Trent, Nottinghamshire.
+He is the fourth of five children and was raised by his mother, Michelle Mathers, a cook and landscape gardener, and his father, Robert Kebbell, an engineer originally from Zimbabwe.
+Kebbell was raised Catholic and attended a Catholic primary school before moving into his secondary education at The Grove School in Balderton.

 Path to Celebrity